 Sweat, sore muscles, burning lungs.
 Most people know all about those parts of running, from impassioned triathletes to people whose last memory of serious jogging was the compulsory gym class mile.
 If you feel more aligned with the latter group, it’s easy to wonder if running is even worth it.
 The short answer?
 Yes.
 It’s not the only way to get into a solid fitness routine, but for most people, most of the time, running can be worth it.

-Just Journal of the American College of Cardiology “Leisure-Time Running Reduces All-Cause and Cardiovascular Mortality Risk” View Source may improve your overall physical and mental health and improve longevity.
-(The Physical Activity Guidelines for Americans recommend at least Department of Health and Human Services “Physical Activity Guidelines for Americans” View Source .)
-In the short(er) term, running Johns Hopkins Medicine “The Truth Behind ‘Runner’s High’ and Other Mental Benefits of Running” View Source that boost the mood and improve relaxation.
+Just 5–10 minutes of daily running Journal of the American College of Cardiology “Leisure-Time Running Reduces All-Cause and Cardiovascular Mortality Risk” View Source may improve your overall physical and mental health and improve longevity.
+(The Physical Activity Guidelines for Americans recommend at least 75 minutes of high-intensity activity a week Department of Health and Human Services “Physical Activity Guidelines for Americans” View Source .)
+In the short(er) term, running helps release chemicals Johns Hopkins Medicine “The Truth Behind ‘Runner’s High’ and Other Mental Benefits of Running” View Source that boost the mood and improve relaxation.

 My 30-Day Running Challenge